corenthin-lebreton/PokeApp/README.md

 # PokeApp
-ReactJS application linked with the ApiPokeApp Repository
+ReactJS application linked with the ApiPokeApp Repository with localhost